 Test results have shown that Coway Mighty has slightly better performance and better airflow thanks to its larger motor that allows greater room coverage.
 By working constantly for 60 minutes Coway improved the air quality by about 96%, as opposed to Levoits’ 92% end result.

 Levoit is a much smaller purifier and, in my opinion, its best performance would be felt in smaller rooms.

 There’s a reason why it’s called Mighty, for Coway AP-1512HH works with a 77W motor.
 By putting it to a constant work mode for an entire month, the total cost came to about $6, which can be a pretty big deal considering the price of the filter.

 But, the interesting thing is that Coway will spend approximately 9 times more energy while working on Speed 3, contrary to Speed 2.
 Even though you might consider it a bit too much, the truth is that the third-speed mode does provide the best airflow.
 Another useful thing to know is that you can use the ECO mode to optimize your costs and level of energy consumption.

-Nevertheless, Levoit Core 300 with its 45W motor still remains an advantage due to its energy savings, lower initial price, and annual maintenance costs (3.8$ on monthly basis).
+Nevertheless, Levoit Core 300 with its 45W motor still remains an advantage due to its energy savings, lower initial price, and annual maintenance costs (3.8$ on a monthly basis).

 |Product||Wattage Range (W)|

 Levoit Core 300 Vs Coway AP-1512HH Video Comparison